 It is important that students arrive on time to receive a full day of instruction.
-Students who are eating school breakfast should not arrive earlier than 7:30 and go directly to the lunchroom.
+The arrival time of instructional personnel is set for 7:55 A.M.
+Students who are eating school breakfast should not arrive earlier than 7:35 and go directly to the lunchroom.
 Students may go to the gym prior to the 7:55 bell.
 If students are not eating breakfast they do not need to arrive before 7:55 A.M.